 Why is Web Accessibility Important?

 The internet is an increasingly important resource and a primary place for receiving information in the world today.
-All websites should make their platform as accessible as possible, allowing people of any situation to navigate and acquire data from their website quickly and easily.
+All websites should be fully up to code and compliant, allowing people of any situation to navigate and acquire data quickly and easily.

 The United Nations Convention on the Rights of Persons with Disabilities has defined access to information and communication technologies as a basic human right, and may be required by law in many situations.